maziac/DeZog/documentation/Usage.md

 Notes:
-- Banks with same indexes could be used in different slots. 'name' and 'shortname' need to be defined only once.
+- Banks with same indexes could be used in different slots. 'name' and 'shortName' need to be defined only once.
 - Address ranges without any bank association can be left unassigned.